If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

 “No matter the reason, it’s time to seek help if both the mother and daughter wish to be connected but simply have too much trouble finding solid ground in their relationship,” Moffa says.

-If you decide to take this step, these resources may help:
+If you decide to take this step to heal your broken mother-daughter relationship, these resources may help:

 - American Psychiatric Association’s Find a Psychiatrist tool